Walt Disney Concert Hall

 One of Nicholas’s first and wisest moves was to propose an architectural competition and the consequent appointment of an architectural jury to make a recommendation to the Disney Hall client committee on the architect of the hall.
 For this Nicholas appointed, as chair, MOCA Director Richard Koshalek, and as fellow jury members: Earl Powell, Director of the Los Angeles County Museum of Art; John Walsh, Director of the Getty Museum of Art; Robert Harris, Dean of the School of Architecture, University of Southern California; and Richard Weinstein, Dean of the Graduate School of Architecture and Urban Planning, UCLA.
 It was Weinstein, Nicholas observed, who insisted on the concept of “ripeness” as the major criterion for selecting an architect, one who was at the peak of his power, but who still had his greatest work before him.

 The jury opened its meetings to the members of the parent committee, who agreed to observe a rule of silence during the formal deliberations, after which they could ask questions and participate in the discussion.
 This allowed each group to educate the other and to resolve differences informally along the way rather than be faced with a confrontation at the end caused by the Jury’s recommendation of an architect who was unacceptable to the committee.
-Invitations for proposals were sent to some 25 practitioners of whom four were chosen for the crucial short list: Gehry, Hans Hollein, Gottfried Bohm, and James Stirling.
+Invitations for proposals were sent to some twenty-five practitioners of whom four were chosen for the crucial short list: Gehry, Hans Hollein, Gottfried Bohm, and James Stirling.
 Others who were closely considered were Henry Cobb and Renzo Piano, the latter the personal choice of committee consultant Pierre Boulez.
 Important architects, unofficially “disqualified,” included Arata lsozakl, the designer of MOCA; Richard Meier, designer of the new Getty Center; and Robert Venturi, the recently commissioned architect of the Philadelphia Symphony Hall.

 Each of the finalists was given a long and detailed program of the specifications plus a more general statement of criteria that spoke to larger goals.
 The Jury was urged at this stage to evaluate the short-listed designers, particularly in regard to their responsiveness to the general aims.
 After a call to the effect that Disney Hall should aspire to be the “greatest concert hall in the world,” the list included four major goals.
 First, there should be the closest possible connection between the audience and the orchestra.
 This might lead to seating that surrounded the orchestra on all sides or whatever it took to produce a “bond of excitement” between the musicians and the listeners.
 Second, the hall was to suggest inclusivity rather than exclusivity, with a welcoming quality that would not alienate those who, on first encounter, had little acquaintance with the culture of classical music.
 The hall should encourage an increasingly diverse audience.
 While not exuding informality as such, it was not to be a place to be entered only in tuxedos, jewels, and long dresses.
 Third, the design of the hall should promote and participate in the urban identity of Los Angeles, with a sense of the street, particularly Grand Avenue, as a related complex of cultural institutions from the Music Center at the north to MOCA in the middle to the Los Angeles Public Library at the south.
 The context, in short, was not to be ignored.
 Fourth and related to the first three criteria, the building should somehow reflect the culture, the character, the climate, and the genius of Los Angeles.
-Though this last criterion would remain the most subjective, the most dependent on the perceptions of each designer, it conveyed the hope that the hall would be unique and would be a building that could logically be located only in LA.
+Though this last criterion would remain the most subjective, the most dependent on the perceptions of each designer, it conveyed the hope that the hall would be unique and would be a building that could logically be located only in L.A.

 Competition model for Disney Hall, 1988, Frank Gehry (Canadian-born American, b.
 1929).
 Photograph by Tom Bonner.
 Courtesy of Gehry Partners, LLP

 On Wednesday, December 8, 1988, the models and drawings of the four designers were unveiled.
 Of all the submissions, Gehry’s design took most seriously and responded most successfully to the four broad guidelines issued by the committee.
 Unlike the other designs, it acknowledged in siting and massing the crucial connection to the Chandler Pavilion next door while rotating diagonally in an even more direct gesture to lsozaki’s MOCA.
 It recognized the imperatives for user-friendly populism in its great glazed, covered garden foyer, “the living room of the city,” a lobby space opening to all major parts of the building as well as to the outdoors and the street.
 The form of the hall’s interior, moreover, spread the seating around to embrace the orchestra in a more intimate fashion than any of the other schemes.
 Natural light crept in at the corners.
 Critic Leon Whiteson echoed Gehry’s own vision of the design as a metaphoric flower in the larger garden of Los Angeles.
-The concert hall, he wrote, “is a giant, walk-in Easter lily with walls like spreading petals...The mass of the building is stacked in irregular limestone-covered layers, succulent as cactus segments.
-The paving on the great plaza...radiates in a fan palm pattern.”
+The concert hall, he wrote, “is a giant, walk-in Easter lily with walls like spreading petals….The mass of the building is stacked in irregular limestone-covered layers, succulent as cactus segments.
+The paving on the great plaza…radiates in a fan palm pattern.”
 Indeed, of all the four schemes, critic John Pastier saw Gehry’s as “the most graceful architecturally and the most suitable urbanistically,” embodying his “tendency to break a building down into discrete components and compose the elements into a village-like landscape.
-Its genius resided largely in its treatment of public circulation spaces...”
+Its genius resided largely in its treatment of public circulation spaces….”

 Speaking as a jury member, Weinstein likewise admired the way Gehry had attended to the general and specific demands of the program.
 “He not only provided the musicians with practicing rooms as required,” he observed, “but opened them onto a private musician’s garden that was visually connected to the larger garden of the site.”